 Warship weeks were held in towns, cities and villages across the country between October 1941 and March 1942, with the intention of raising money to be deposited in national savings that would equate to the cost of building a warship.
 Once the target was achieved, the community adopted the ship, with additional money being raised to supply comforts to the ship’s company.

-On 26th November 1942, a ceremony was held at Solihull Council House in Poplar Road (now Yates’s), attending by some of the ship’s officers and ratings, at which wooden plaques noting the adoption were exchanged.
+On 26th November 1942, a ceremony was held at Solihull Council House in Poplar Road (now Yates’s), attended by some of the ship’s officers and ratings, at which wooden plaques noting the adoption were exchanged.
 At the ceremony, the Chairman of Solihull Urban District Council, Councillor Harold Bernard Shaw, stated that the relationship between the district and the ship would continue, with efforts to support the welfare of those serving aboard her.

 Following on from this there was a public notice in the Birmingham Daily Post on Friday 29 January 1943, stating that it was intended to set up, under the War Charities Act 1940, the H.M.S.
 Vivacious Comforts Fund, administered from Solihull Council House with the object of providing comforts for Solihull’s adopted destroyer.

 H.M.S Vivacious was decommissioned in the summer of 1945 and sold for scrap two years later, arriving at the shipbreaker’s yard in September 1948.
-Full details of her service are at Naval-history.net.
+Full details of her service are at Naval-history.net

 Heritage & Local Studies Librarian